Gargant0373/GStrafes/README.md

 # Strafes Plugin
 This Strafes plugin was made in order to offer the same expereicence as the one on Hive.
 This plugin mainly serves the purpose to help map markers in their endeavours of making further DeathRun maps, in order to test them.

 # Commands
-/leap - Gives the item for leaping to a player (_strafes.leap_) /strafes - Gives the items for strafing to a player (_strafes.strafes_)
+/leap - Gives the item for leaping to a player (_strafes.leap_) /strafes - Gives the items for strafing to a player (_strafes.strafes_) /strafes help - Sends help message (_strafes.help_) /strafes velocity - Opens the container for velocity editing (_strafes.velocity_) /strafes velocity strafe <horizontal> <vertical> - Sets the values for strafe velocities (_strafes.velocity_) /strafes velocity leap <horizontal> <vertical> - Sets the values for leap velocities (_strafes.velocity_) /strafes cooldowns/cds/cooldown - Opens the container for cooldown editing (_strafes.cooldowns_)

+# Setting up powerups
+In order to setup a powerup you need to place a sign under the block that has 3 lines (the powerup name, level and duration in seconds).
+Currently there are 2 powerups registered and working- speed and jump.

+### How do I setup a speed powerup?
+Place a sign under a block.
+On the first line write down speed (since that is what the powerup is called), on the second write the level (the level the potion effect should be) and on the third write down the duration in seconds (2 for 2 seconds).

+Jump powerups are setup exactly the same, but with "jump" instead of "speed" on the first line.

 # Building and contributing
 ### Building